 The Maya (6-8)

-This lesson is designed to help students understand where our garbage goes.
+This lesson is can certainly help students understand where our garbage goes.
 Students will visit two landfills as they learn about recycling.

 Visit Nearpod’s website to learn more about their interactive lessons!